julplee/medium-articles/synthesio-engineering/my-manager-experience-about-remote-work.md

 ## Our ritual of having full remote workers come home

 Full remote workers will come monthly two to three days at the office to meet the team.
 For us it is healthy to keep a sense of belonging to the team and to create strong synergies and relationships between people.
 Of course we ensure that these “onsite” days are useful to people and that they will enjoy seeing others because they will work on same stuff together so that it makes full sense to meet.
 Also having the remote guys coming once a month allows us to enjoy hangouts and after works together as well which is a very strong way of bonding a team

 ## Flexible working hours

 The Remote work Manifesto recommends a lot of other things such as having “flexible working hours over set working hours”.
 This one is pretty obvious to us.
 If you trust your people to work remotely, you should trust them whatever hours they choose to work as well.

 Of course this could be mitigated by the need to meet with the team at predefined hours so when it occurs you adapt to this needs.
 But for the rest of the time the flexibility brought to us by remote work allows everyone to adapt their working hours as needed.
 This is particularly helpful for everyone.

-## Maybe some drawbacks

-The real drawback behind remote work is that a few of us notice they work more than less.
-It’s necessary to define strong rules when you work from home as you will soon be tempted to work all day long.
-So you need more than never to define your own balance between private and professional life.
-One of our engineers, Christophe, wrote an excellent article about how to keep an healthy way of working as a remote and avoid overheat.

 ## The most important principle and why it works for us